-This Trial Court Records Manual (TCRM) has been developed by court administrators for court administrators and is published by the Administrative Office of the Courts under the direction of the Judicial Council of California.
-The vision of the court administrators and AOC Judicial Council staff who drafted the TCRM is to encourage and embrace input and participation from trial court leaders and subject matter experts in every court so that the TCRM is not only a reference manual of laws and rules governing court records management but also a repository for our best ideas and programs.
+This Trial Court Records Manual (TCRM) has been developed by court administrators for court administrators and is published under the direction of the Judicial Council of California.
+The vision of the court administrators and Judicial Council staff who drafted the TCRM is to encourage and embrace input and participation from trial court leaders and subject matter experts in every court so that the TCRM is not only a reference manual of laws and rules governing court records management but also a repository for our best ideas and programs.